denten-books/plain-text/main.md

 ### 3.0 Abstract

 The chapter begins in outlining a recent discussion on surface reading.
 What lies beneath the text?
 I ask.
-The question opens up into a discussion of the distinction between form and content: two theoretical concepts crucial to understanding the difference between plain text and binary file formats.
-I find that going back to Plato and Hegel, "form" was used at times to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
+The question leads to a discussion about the difference between form and content---two theoretical concepts crucial to understanding the difference between plain text and binary file formats.
+I find that going back to Plato and Hegel, "form" was at times used to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
 In the chapter's middle section, I consider the notion of "ephemeral" textuality.
-A case study in removable storage elucidates the movement of text from human-legible inscription on page (and punch card) to invisible inscription as electrical charge embedded into magnetic storage.
+A case study in removable storage elucidates the movement of text from human-legible inscription on page (and punch card) to invisible inscription embedded into magnetic media as electrical charge.
 The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct strata, providing only the illusion of flattened textuality).
-The discussion concludes with a stark image, illustrating the difference between plain text and binary formats visually.
+The discussion concludes with a stark image, visually illustrating the contrast between plain text and binary formats.
 To produce the image, I inject malicious code into an Adobe Acrobat file, showing the contrast between surface text and its underlying magnetically-bound bit structure.

 ### 3.1 Reading Surfaces